 When painting a home, take into consideration the decor style of your home, as well as the color of large pieces of furniture in the rooms.
 Replacing a sofa, love seat, or carpet is not, necessarily, an option.
 So be sure that the paint color compliments the items that are staying in the room.

 My Wee Abode has a coastal/farmhouse/cottage style.
 The sofa/love seat in the living room is a taupe-y sand color that looks great with just about any undertone… even pink (ugh)!
 However, the carpet is a gold color (again, not the choice I would make).
-Neither of these items are going anywhere (at least for a while).
-Sticking to a color that will compliment both the sofa and the carpet, yet stay true to the light and airy décor style, is a must!
+Neither of these items is going anywhere (at least for a while).
+Sticking to a color that will compliment both the sofa and the carpet, yet stay true to the light and airy décor style is a must!

 LIST OF MUST-HAVES